|PHONE: (219) 464-5783||EMAIL: firstname.lastname@example.org|

 Along the way, the Crusaders posted the best defensive season in program history in 2011, surrendering just 14 goals in 20 contests, including 11 shutouts.
 Three players were named to the NSCAA All-Region teams, while Antonijevic became the first player in Valparaiso men's soccer history to be drafted by a Major League Soccer squad, as he was chosen by Sporting KC in the MLS Supplemental Draft.
 For his efforts on the sideline, Avery agreed to an extension in the summer of 2012.

 2011 continued a tradition of success that Avery has raised the bar to for Valparaiso men's soccer.
 The 2011 season was the Crusaders' third consecutive winning campaign after enjoying just one winning season in the 24 seasons prior to Avery's arrival, including a school-record 10 victories in 2009.
-Over his first six years, Avery's sides have posted six of the top nine defensive seasons in program history.
-Under his watch, 24 players have earned All-League accolades, including four Goalkeeper of the Year honorees (Ryan Schwarz: 2007, 2009; Zobeck: 2011, 2012) and one Defensive Player of the Year (Antonijevic, 2011).
+Under his watch, 28 players have earned All-League accolades, including four Goalkeeper of the Year honorees (Ryan Schwarz: 2007, 2009; Zobeck: 2011, 2012) and one Defensive Player of the Year (Antonijevic, 2011).
 He has also seen four players go on to play professional soccer.

 Avery has also created a resurgence of interest around the Crusader program.
 From running 1,000 miles in five months to raise money for the program as part of The Extra Mile campaign, to sending out regular updates to an extensive supporter e-mail list, Avery has helped generate a sense of ownership in the program among the fans.